PointsBet Virginia Sportsbook Promo Code & Review

 Given the potential big losses that can occur with PointsBetting, part of your balance will be withheld when you have active PointsBetting wagers in play.
 And don’t worry, when placing PointsBetting wagers the sportsbook will always displace your max win level, max loss level, and balance withheld so that you know exactly where you stand at all times.

 PointsBetting is definitely not for everyone, but it’s something that sets PointsBet apart from most other sportsbooks on the market.
-And keep in mind, when you join PointsBet Virginia and enter the correct promo code (BETBONUS) your first PointsBetting bet is risk-free for up to $1,500.
+And keep in mind, when you join PointsBet Virginia and enter the top PointsBet Virginia promo code (BETBONUS) your first PointsBetting bet is eligible for a refund for up to $1,500.

 Yes, PointsBet is legal in Virginia.
 Sports betting was legalized in April 2020, when the state legislature passed a sports betting bill allowing sportsbooks and betting apps in the state.
 PointsBet didn’t launch immediately, but arrive in December of 2021.

 A few things to know about sports betting laws in Virginia: you don’t have to live in the state to bet on sports, but you do have to be within state lines in order to do so.
 The law mandates that there be a minimum of four and a maximum of 12 sportsbooks available in the state to help ensure a better market for bettors.

 And two final points: the law allows for betting at a major-league stadium that has yet to be built in the state, that could possibly be home to Daniel Snyder’s NFL franchise, the Washington Commanders, if they can get a stadium built in Virginia.
 And lastly, betting on Virginia college teams is not allowed under the law.

 In today’s world, signing up for products and services online is second nature, and for the most part, creating a PointsBet account in Virginia is no different.
 The only major differences are that you’re required to give a little bit more personal information and you must ensure that you have geolocation technology on the device you are using switched on.